-Experiencing the death of a loved one is never easy.
-When there are financial matters to attend to after they have passed, this can add more distress to the grieving process.
-However, when it comes to concerns over the deceased’s will, you may have grounds to begin a dispute.
-Before you enter into a one, it’s worth asking yourself if it is worth the tensions that may arise within your family.
+Before you enter into a legal dispute over a will, ask yourself if it’s worth the tensions that may arise within your family.
 If so, here is how you assess whether or not you can legally dispute it, and how to increase your chances of a successful claim.

 Merely holding suspicions over a will is not enough to give you legal sway when disputing it.
 Most solicitors will require that you have solid legal grounds for a dispute before they accept a case.